ansible/ansible/docs/docsite/rst/porting_guide_2.4.rst

 The most notable difference to users is that vars plugins now get invoked on demand instead of at inventory build time.
 This should make them more efficient for large inventories, especially when using a subset of the hosts.

+.. note:: This also creates a difference with group/host_vars when using them adjacent to playbooks.
+Before, the 'first' playbook loaded determined the variables; now the 'current' playbook does.
+We are looking to fix this soon, since 'all playbooks' in the path should be considered for variable loading.

 Inventory plugins
 -----------------